 A predator sensor light, that flashes on and scares the predator when it detects outside moment.

-An auto door to ensure your chooks are safe and sound inside the coop with a closed door after the sun goes down.
+An automatic chicken coop door opener & closer to ensure your chooks are safe and sound inside the coop with a closed door after the sun goes down.

 First and foremost, a strong and secure coop is the best precaution.
 Our coops have been designed to give your chickens the up most security by providing a lockable interior built from solid timber so any predator would have to work extremely hard just to get into the coop run, let alone the hutch.